MileHacker Logo

 Vegetarian & Vegan Options

-• Possible with clear communication.
+• Achievable with clear communication.

 • Many dishes are inherently vegetable-based, or can be adapted.

-• Handy phrases: "Không thịt" (no meat) or "chay" (vegetarian/vegan).
+• Handy phrases: "Không thịt" (meat-free) or "chay" (vegetarian/vegan).

 • Waxy rice with stir-fried vegetables is a common and accessible option.